 Teams play only eight regular season games at home compared to 81 baseball home games.
 This makes tickets incredibly hard to obtain and increasingly expensive.
 According to the Team Marketing Report, the average cost of an NFL ticket in 2012 is $78.38, assuming you can find one.
 But wait — Barclay’s Bank offers its NFL Extra Points credit card that can earn rewards in the form of tickets to any regular season games and even the Super Bowl.

 How the Card Works

 NFL Extra Points cardholders earn rewards for spending in the form of points in the NFL rewards program.
-New cardholders will earn 10,000 points after $500 in purchases in the first 90 days, redeemable for $100 cash back statement credit.
-After that, one point is earned per dollar spent on most transactions, with double points earned on NFL or team purchases, such as game tickets and merchandise purchased at games and at team Pro Shops.
+New cardholders will earn 10,000 bonus points after $500 in purchases in the first 90 days, redeemable for $100 cash back statement credit.
+After that, 1 point is earned per $1 spent on most transactions, with 2 points earned per $1 on NFL or team purchases, such as game tickets and merchandise purchased in-stadium and at team Pro Shops.

 When it comes time to spend your points, you have several options.